What is a cPanel backup?

 The following locations are available to download the backup to:

-* Home Directory Saves the backup in the public_html level of your site.
+* Home Directory Saves the backup in the base directory of your cPanel account.

 * Remote Ftp Server Saves the backup on a specified remote FTP server.

-* Remote Ftp Server (passive mode transfer) Saves the backup on a specified remote FTP server that will only accept passive (PASV) mode FTP transfer.
+* Remote Ftp Server (passive mode transfer) Saves the backup on a specified remote FTP server that will only accept passive (PASV) FTP mode.
 Please refer to your hosting administrator or the remote FTP server if you have questions about passive mode transfer.

 How do I download my backup files?